Choosing a school? You’ve got options.

 Missouri Charter Schools

 Charter schools are another tuition-free public school option for families.
 Currently, Missouri only has charter schools in the St. Louis and Kansas City areas.
 There are more than 60 charter schools between the two cities.
+In 2024, a bill was passed to expand the areas where charter schools can be established, including Boone County.
+Keep an eye out for potential charter school opportunities in the near future!
 In Missouri, 2.5% of all K-12 students attend a public charter school.

 Like traditional public schools, charter schools are public, free, and usually have no requirements for entry.
 What distinguishes charter schools is that they are allowed extra freedom to innovate with curriculum and learning methods and held accountable to authorizing bodies for results.